Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Problem formulation

 where the actions are taken according to the policy $\pi$ after the initial action (i.e.~$a^t= \pi(s^t)$ for all $t\geq 1$).
 It is well-known that there exists an optimal policy, denoted by $\pi^{\star}$, that simultaneously maximizes $V^{\pi}(s)$ (resp.~$Q^{\pi}(s,a)$) for all states $s\in\cS$ (resp.~state-action pairs $(s,a)\in (\cS\times\cA)$) \citep{sutton2018reinforcement}.
 The corresponding value function $V^{\star} :=V^{\pi^{\star}}$ (resp.~action-value function $Q^{\star} := Q^{\pi^{\star}}$) is called the optimal value function (resp.~optimal action-value function).

 \paragraph{A generative model and an empirical MDP.} The current paper focuses on a stylized generative model (also called a simulator) as studied in \cite{kearns2002sparse,kakade2003sample}.
-Assuming access to this generative model, we collect $N$ independent samples $s_{s,a}^{i} \sim P(\cdot | s,a)$, $i=1,\ldots, N$ for any state-action pair $(s,a)$, which allows us to construct an empirical transition kernel $\widehat{P}$ given by
+Assuming access to this generative model, we collect $N$ independent samples